First-Time DSPS Students

 Students enrolled at the College who have a disability that limits one or more major life functions, have a history of receiving accommodations, or who suspect they may have a learning disability are encouraged to seek services from DSPS.

-Students seeking accommodations must first attend a DSPS Orientation Session.
-To schedule a New Student Orientation, students should call the DSPS Office or email:
+Students seeking accommodations must first complete a DSP&S Orientation.
+The DSP&S Orientation is now accessible via students’ Viking Student System.
+For more information on how to access the online DSP&S Orientation, students should call the DSP&S Office or email: